Medically reviewed by Dr. C.H. Weaver M.D. updated 4/2019

 Systemic Adjuvant Treatment of Stage III Melanoma

-Adjuvant treatment of stage III melanoma with newer precision cancer medicines and immunotherapy drugs have rapidly become the standard of care because they delay the time to cancer recurrence and prolong survival.
-Patients should discuss the role of genomic testing for determining the best therapy to be used.
+Adjuvant treatment of stage III melanoma with newer precision cancer medicines and immunotherapy drugs is the standard of care because they delay the time to cancer recurrence and prolong survival.

 Precision Cancer Medicines

 Precision cancer medicines that target the genetic makeup of the cancer and immuno-oncology (drugs that use your immune system to help fight cancer) improve the outcomes of individuals with melanoma when compared with traditional chemotherapy.
 These therapies are designed to target the cancer cells while minimizing damage to normal, healthy cells.
-The ability to test a patient’s cancer for unique biomarkers that can identify differences at the genetic level, and to make treatment decisions based on those differences, is the hallmark of precision medicine.
+Genomic testing of a patient’s cancer for unique biomarkers can identify differences at the genetic level, and determine which precision medicine is best.

 For patients who have stage III microscopic satellite or in-transit disease, systemic therapy can be considered if they have no evidence of disease after surgery or a less than complete resection.
 Local therapy options for less than complete excision include talimogene laherparepvec (T-VEC), Bacille Calmette-Guérin (BCG), interferon or interleukin-2, topical imiquimod for superficial dermal lesions and consideration of radiation therapy if not used previously.
 Regional therapy options include melphalan delivered by isolated limb perfusion or isolated limb infusion.